douglas-gibbons/secure-apt-repository/README.md

 ```

-In this example we've bound to port 8006 on the docker host, and used "all" as ```CODENAME``` variable:
+In this example we've bound to port 8006 on the docker host, and used "all" as the ```CODENAME``` variable:

 ```
 wget -O - http://172.17.0.1:8006/keyFile | apt-key add -